-Ms. KWOK Kam Lai ("Ms. Kwok"), aged 59, was appointed as a Director on 5 February 2014 and was re-designated as an executive Director on 7 March 2014.
-Ms. Kwok is the human resources and administration director and the financial controller of REF Financial Press Limited ("REF Financial").
-Ms. Kwok joined the Group in January 2011 and is responsible for overseeing the administration, human resources affairs and financial control of the Group.
+Ms. KWOK Kam Lai ("Ms. Kwok"), aged 60, was appointed as a Director on 5 February 2014 and was re-designated as an executive Director on 7 March 2014.
+Ms. Kwok is the human resources and administration director of REF Financial Press Limited ("REF Financial").
+Ms. Kwok joined the Group in January 2011 and is responsible for overseeing the administration and human resources affairs of the Group.
 She has been in the financial printing industry for over 16 years and has over 26 years of experience in auditing and accounting prior to joining the Group.
 Ms. Kwok is an associate member of the Hong Kong Institute of Certified Public Accountants and a fellow member of the Association of Chartered Certified Accountants in the UK.